-- The tournaments are run on college campuses, with the college coach acting as tournament director.
-Both ITA Membership and USTA Organizational Membership are required
+- The tournaments are run on college campuses, with the college coach acting as the tournament director.
+Both ITA Membership and USTA Organizational Membership are required.

-- Draws are usually compass draws for both singles and doubles with matches being one set with a tiebreaker at 5-5, although format and scoring is at the discretion of the director.
+- Draws are usually compass draws for both singles and doubles, with matches being one set with a tiebreak at 5-5, although format and scoring is at the discretion of the director.

 - Events can be men’s, women’s or coed.